Chipped Tooth Towson, MD

 What Causes a Chipped Tooth?

-• Teeth grinding: Bruxism (teeth grinding) exerts excessive force on teeth, leading to chips over time.
+• Teeth grinding: Bruxism (teeth grinding) exerts excessive force on your teeth, leading to chips over time.

-• A blow to the face (like through contact sports): A fall, impact, or sports injury can create enough force that will result in chipped teeth.
+• A blow to the face: A fall, impact, accident, or sports injury can create enough force that will result in chipped teeth.

-• Chewing on hard objects: Chewing on hard objects such as ice, nuts, pen caps or unpopped popcorn kernels can cause chips.
+• Chewing on hard objects: Chewing on hard objects such as ice, nuts, pen caps and un-popped popcorn kernels can cause chips.

-• Car accidents: Many people who are involve in car accidents experience trauma to the face which can result in chipped teeth.
+• Car accidents: People who are in car accidents experience trauma to the face, which can result in chipped teeth.

-• Genetics: Some people may simply inherent weaker enamel, increasing the risk of chips.
+• Genetics: Some people may simply inherent weaker teeth, increasing the risk of chips.

 Treatment for a Chipped Tooth in Towson, MD

 Dr. Keith Boenning and Dr. Nate Dancykier provide several treatment options for patients who chip their teeth.
-After a brief consult, they will suggest the best treatment option for you, depending on the severity of the damage.
-A small chip may only require a single visit to fix, while a large chip may need several trips to the dental office to fix.
+After a brief consult, we will suggest the best treatment option for you.
+Your treatment will depend on the severity of the damage.
+For example, a small chip may only need a single visit to fix, while a large chip may need several trips to fix.

 Dental Filling